spidasoftware/schema/README.md

 **Strict Mode**

 * You can add `"strict":true` to an object being validated.
-This will means that the validator won't allow any additional properties.
+This means that the validator won't allow any additional properties.
 * We recommend using this in dev and test to make sure you didn't misspell something or add the wrong key.
 * We recommend removing the strict property or setting it to false in production so that we can be more flexible when handling different schema versions.
 * The validator will not be strict by default.